Affiliate links on Android Authority may earn us a commission. Learn more.

-Currently Alexa can speak English, French, Spanish, German, Italian, Hindi, Japanese, and Portuguese.
+Currently Alexa can speak English, Arabic, French, Spanish, German, Italian, Hindi, Japanese, and Brazilian Portuguese.
 Alternate dialects may be available, and sometimes, multiple languages can be used simultaneously.
 In the US you can choose not just English or Spanish, but a combination of the two if you’re in a multilingual household.

 Amazon does limit which languages are officially supported in each region.
 It’s possible to go outside these boundaries, but that’s unwise, since it can disable some Alexa features.